Minneapolis trial in George Floyd death starts with weeks of painstaking jury selection | Law-Order

 Have they taken part in the protests that followed?
 Video of Floyd's dying words — "I can't breathe" — spread online within hours, erupting in one of the largest protest movements ever seen in the United States, with daily marches in cities around the country decrying police brutality and racism.
 And what do they think of Black Lives Matter?
 Chauvin's lawyers are expected to challenge the seating of jurors who show support for the movement against racism in the justice system.

 Chauvin's lawyers have up to 15 peremptory challenges by which they can exclude a juror without having to cite a reason, while the prosecutors from the Minnesota attorney general's office have nine.
-If one side suspects the other is challenging a juror based on their race, ethnicity, or sex, they can ask the judge to overrule.
+If one side suspects the other is challenging a juror on the basis of race, ethnicity or sex, it can ask the judge to overrule.
 Some criminal justice experts fear the resulting 12 jurors and four alternates may not include any Black people and that this could undermine public perception of the validity of any eventual verdict.

 "What all of us should be wanting is a jury that represents the range of views and opinions and demographic characteristics of the community," Valerie Hans, a law professor at Cornell University who studies the jury system, said in an interview.
 "That should include people that maybe were in protests and have a variety of views on the related issues."
 Chauvin, 44, is charged with second-degree murder, which carries a sentence of up to 40 years in prison, and manslaughter.
 On Friday, the Minnesota Court of Appeals ordered the lower court to reconsider prosecutors' request to also reinstate a third charge, third-degree murder.
 It was unclear whether that order might delay proceedings.